 MISUSE OF OPIOID MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep buprenorphine in a place where others cannot get to it.

-Fatal side effects can occur if you use buprenorphine with alcohol, or with other drugs that cause drowsiness or slow your breathing.
+Fatal side effects can occur if you use this medication with alcohol or with other drugs that cause drowsiness or slow your breathing.